 If you want to rank well, your content needs to be better than every other result on the front page of Google.

-That means the longer, the better.
-Longer content ranks better and attracts more backlinks, probably because it is more informative and covers more related topics.
+That used to mean the longer, the better.
+Longer content ranked better and attracted more backlinks because it was usually more informative and covered more related topics.

 Try not to focus on keywords or other ranking signifiers during the writing stage.
 Remember, you want people to read and enjoy the content first and foremost.
 Search engines should be an afterthought during the writing process.

 Put yourself in the reader’s shoes.
 Think about why they would search for a topic, and what they would want to read in response to that search query.
 Then produce a piece of high-quality content that satisfies search intent and that will entice the reader to share.

 If you’re new to blogging, read this guide on how to write your first blog post.

 Once the writing phase is complete, we move on to search engine optimization and publishing.

 It’s here that we consider things like readability, word count, related keywords, and more to make the content more attractive to search engines (and people!).

 If you really want to go down the rabbit hole, learn about TF-IDF, one of our favorite optimization methodologies.
 It sounds complicated.
 And it is.
 But it’s super effective in helping Google identify whether or not you’re covering all relevant topics in your content.